alevani/ant_war_simulation/README.md

 we *will also get to know many of the existing* tools that are out there. => too much "tool", but need to elaborate more on what the chapter is about.

 The first step before plunging into google and look at every language and framework that exists is to specify the needs.
 As we have not yet a good understanding of the complexity of the simulation (this problem will arise later in the development), one needs to think on a more abstract level.
-Figure [N] is a first very simple high-level representation of an ongoing war in the simulator.
+Figure [N] is a first very simple high-level not scaled representation of an ongoing war in the simulator.
 Firstly, we need to be able to draw.
 This might sound a bit too abstract but it already narrows down the scope as many languages such as C or C++ are low-level language, which would only add more complexity to the project (don't get me wrong, one can use these language to draw, but here are a lot of easier ways to do it with higher-level languages), or server side languages like PHP, that depends on client side action to be able to draw.
 Secondly We will need to draw very simple shapes (mainly pixel alike) in a large quantity, which means no need for complex 3D render technics or polygon like software.
 Thirdly We don't need to perform a lot of complex mathematical operations (such as integration, derivative, or trigonometry), as the agents will be moving in a 2D plan.
 Finally, As discussed in the previous chapter, we won't need / we will need to use the concurrent process as....

 <img src="https://github.com/alevani/ant_war_simulation/blob/master/assets/img/sim1.png?raw=true" alt="alt text" title="simulation rep 1" style="zoom:100%;" />